fbpx/docs/en-US/fbpx/run.md

 - chix:outputPort

  It's also possible to run with `--debug` flag.
-This will print a report after execution or when you manually stop the flow using ^C:
+This will print a report after execution or when you manually stop the flow using `^C`:

 ```
 Node: